 Lots of my clients got in a management position because they loved what they were doing: teaching children, making furniture, preaching — not because they wanted to read management books.
 Now, they are, however, managers.
 One of the biggest challenges is to keep good employees.
 Wouldn’t you like to know how to do that?
 How to reduce turnover?
 How to make good employees great?
 How to avoid having to start all over again with a new employee — that great gamble?
 And the answer is — based on both scientific study and experience and taught by the most famous management guru – drum roll — is staff meetings.

 The values you hold determine how you evaluate action.
 Successful people are people who have accurately and consistently implemented their values.
 Leaders are those who have helped a others implement them.
 Normally this is a group who implement them together.
 We call this a successful company, congregation, school, or non-profit.

 Many of my clients are schools and preschools.
 It is a busy time there, fresh with planning the new year and meeting new students.
-Whether or not you are in that environment, you probably feel the freshness of the new … Continue reading